Yefym707/Game/README.md

 ### Controls

-During your turn you have two actions.
+At the start of your turn roll a d3 to determine how many actions you may take (1–3 by default, though events may raise or lower this).
 Enter:

 - `W` `A` `S` `D` – move one tile (or two if using a double-move token).
 - `F` – attack an adjacent zombie; roll a d10 (≤7 hits, ≤9 if armed).